116 Player Piano Technical Reprints

 Hardman (PlayOTone-AutoTone) Shop Chart (J-4): $16.25

-This is the large Shop Chart for hanging on a wall.
-It is 25" X 38" and shows all of the adjustments and explains the Theory of Operation for both the PlayOTone and the AutoTone systems.
+This is a Shop Chart from the 1920's.
+As stated on the chart, it is "A Practical Treatise on the Care, Adjustment, and Repair of the Various Working Parts" of the two systems.
+The original chart was 25" X 38" and it shows all of the adjustments and explains the Theory of Operation for both the PlayOTone and the AutoTone systems.
 These were the player systems that Hardman used in their player pianos.
-It is a copy of the original 'blueprint' chart that was provided to dealers and technicians.
-As such, the gray-scale graphics aren't the greatest, but the information is very accurate and the graphics are legible.
+It was a copy of the original 'blueprint' chart that was provided to dealers and technicians.
+As such, the gray-scale graphics aren't the greatest, but the information is very accurate and the graphics are fairly legible.
+Available only in PDF format.

 Hobart M. Cable "Style H" (H-1): $11.75 (PDF Format Only)